CCI-MOC/hil/INSTALL.rst

 --------------------------------

 HaaS includes a pluggable architecture for authentication and authorization.
+HaaS ships with a handful of authentication backends; you must enable exactly one of them.
+The list of incuded backends is:

+* A backend using HTTP basic auth, with usernames and passwords stored in the HaaS database.
+* A backend which authenticates against Openstack's identity service.
+In order to use this you must install the keystonemiddleware python package.
+  `keystone-auth.md <docs/keystone-auth.md>`_ Provides further information on
+  the use of tis backend.
-HaaS ships with two authentication backends.
-One uses HTTP basic auth, with usernames and passwords stored in the haas database.
-The other is a "null" backend, which does no authentication or authorization checks.
+* The other is a "null" backend, which does no authentication or authorization checks.
 This can be useful for testing and experimentation but *should not* be used in production.

-You must enable exactly one auth backend.
+It is also possible for third parties to supply authentication backends as extensions.
+If you wish to use such an extension, refer to the documentation for that extension.

 Database Backend
 ^^^^^^^^^^^^^^^^